 Viktor van Bramer is a self-taught artist, florist, event producer, and perfumer born in Las Vegas, Nevada in 1983.
 He currently lives and works in Philadelphia, Pennsylvania.

-He has multiple works in The Hoxton Chicago collection, as well as private collections across the U.S. and in Europe.
+He has multiple works in The Hoxton Chicago collection, as well as private collections across the U.S. and Europe.